Doug Craft - Art News Update

 Triple Golden Rectangle photomontage by Doug Craft

 One of Doug's recent microphotos of a phenol crystal was selected as an Image of Distinction in the 2008 Nikon Small World microphotography competition.
-A print of the image seen below will be part of a touring exhibition that will visit 18 museums and science centers across the US during 2009.
-The exhibition will be in Boulder, Colorado, at Fiske Planetarium from March 9 through May 15, 2009.
+Here's the winning image:

 May 2008 - New Artwork Galleries Posted